asteinkrauss/7900Group2/README.md

 **5. How many people can afford the recommended daily serving of fruits and vegetables across years?**

-**6. How does the affordability of fruits and vegetables differ amongst their different forms?**
+**6. EXCURSION ANALYSIS -- How does the affordability of fruits and vegetables differ amongst their different forms?**

 # Conclusion
 **Summarize the analytical methodology and provide closure to your